WojcikDariusz/WojcikDariusz/README.md

 Besides Software Engineering I work with seismic signal processing, modeling and interpretation on a daily basis ⚡

-Most of my code, here is proprietary and therefore it's not publically accessible.
+Most of my repos are proprietary and therefore code it's not publically accessible.
 <!--
 **WojcikDariusz/WojcikDariusz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.